Charlie Rose: Sexual misconduct allegations

-O'Donnell stated "there is no excuse for this alleged behavior" and both agreed he "does not get a pass here" for his behavior.

-In May 2018, 27 more women came forward and accused him of sexual harassment, including groping and suggestive comments.
-This brought the total number of women who have accused him of abusive behavior and sexual harassment to 35.

-Rose was sued for verbal harassment by Gina Riggi, his former makeup artist of 20 years.

-On August 31, 2018, he filed a motion to dismiss the lawsuit on its standing, suggesting women are exploiting the #MeToo campaign.

 John Dickerson, former host of Face the Nation, replaced Rose as a co-anchor on CBS This Morning, and Christiane Amanpour took over for his roles on PBS.
 In 2018, an exposé published by The Hollywood Reporter described his life after being fired as one that is "lonely".
 In 2019, Gayle King stated that she keeps in contact and is still friends with him: "I don't know what his second act is, but Charlie is a very smart guy.
 There must be room for redemption."

+On November 26, 2024, the sexual harassment lawsuit brought by three former CBS This Morning employees in 2018 ended with a settlement.
+In settling the lawsuit, the plaintiffs acknowledged there was "no ill intent" on the part of Rose for his conduct.